yubai90/yubai90.github.io/README.md

 My CV is <a href="CV_Yu_Bai.pdf"> here </a>.

-Contact: Centre for Applied Research on International Markets, Money Banking and Regulation (Baffi Carefin), Via Röntgen n.1, Milan 20136
+Contact: Centre for Applied Research on International Markets, Money Banking and Regulation, Via Röntgen n.1, Milan 20136

 &nbsp;   &nbsp;   &nbsp;   &nbsp;   &nbsp;   &nbsp;    &nbsp;   <a href="mailto:yu.bai@unibocconi.it"> :e-mail:</a>